 The Risk Assessment is a separate document which covers both on and off water hazards.
 It is a live document with its content being reviewed and modified as and when required.
 The document covers a wealth of potential hazards and those with the highest Risk Probability are addressed as a priority.

 2.2 The Course and Circulation Pattern

 The course and circulation pattern are available on the notice board at Race Control.
 The draw will also be published in advance and is available to all attending clubs.
-Once boated all boats are to head directly to the marshalling area at the start, warm up laps are not permitted at any time on the course, or in the marshalling area.

 2.3 Distances